Club Committees

 Healthy Women / Healthy World Committee

-Our purpose is to promote programs to implement Soroptimist goals to physical, mental, and emotional health.
-We provide action to improve our environment, to conserve our natural resources, and to plan projects within the community relating to parks and nature.
+Our purpose is to support programs that implement Soroptimist goals of physical, mental, and emotional health.
+We actively participate to improve our environment, to conserve our natural resources, and to plan projects within the community relating to parks and nature.
+We also spend time as a group hiking, doing beach clean ups, skiing, and doing yoga on the beach to promote a healthy lifestyle for our members.

 A scholarship for a diabetic youth to attend Camp Buck for purposes of diabetes education and fellowship.